krishauser/Klampt/Jupyter/README.md

 ## Version history

+0.2.0: matching to Klampt 0.8.0 release (12/31/2018)
+ - Python interface is now in Klampt, not this module.
+ - Widget state can be saved a bit more reliably.
+ - API is closer to the klampt.vis module.

 0.1.0: first release

 ## Wish list

-- Saving widget state to HTML.
 - Saving standalone animations in HTML.
 - Camera resetting in the GUI.
 - More control over background color, lighting, textures.
 - Live editing in the visualization.
-- Closer interface to the klampt.vis module.

 ## Contact